Unicru Answer Key - Read This & Get Hired

 I've personally experienced poor customer service from employees at companies who use this test as a way to weed out candidate.
 (Best Buy, in particular, comes to mind.)
 Is the test broken or is this how customer service is supposed to be?

 But what about the test itself?
 What are the questions like?
 The questions below are a sampling of the questions found on the Unicru application.
 They illustrate the difficulty in taking this test.
-A number of the following questions could have a number of "right" answers, however, there is only one correct choice.
+A number of the following questions could have more than one "right" answer, however, there is only one correct choice.
 They're really up for interpretation.

 What do you think of Unicru?